bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 I won't spend too much more time on this except to give a running example that we'll use throughout the rest of this section.

-.. admonition:: Example 1: A Simple Harmonic Oscillator
+.. admonition:: Example 1: A Simple Harmonic Oscillator using classical mechanics.

   .. figure:: /images/hmc_mass_spring.gif
     :height: 200px